geekism/openvpn-install/README.md

 ## Fork

-This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install).
+This script is based on the great work of [angristan and its contributors](https://github.com/angristan/openvpn-install).

 Since 2016, the two scripts have diverged and are not alike anymore, especially under the hood.
 The main goal of the script was enhanced security.
 But since then, the script has been completely rewritten and a lot a features have been added.
-The script is only compatible with recent distributions though, so if you need to use a very old server or client, I advise using Nyr's script.
+The script is only compatible with recent distributions though, so if you need to use a very old server or client, I advise using angristan's script.

 ## FAQ

-**LOOK AT THE [WIKI](https://github.com/angristan/openvpn-install/wiki/FAQ) FOR MORE INFORMATION.
+**LOOK AT THE [WIKI](https://github.com/angristan/openvpn-install/wiki/) FOR MORE INFORMATION.
 PLEASE READ BOTH BEFORE OPENING AN ISSUE.**

 **PLEASE do net send me emails or private messages asking for help.** The only place to get help is the issues.
 Other people may be able to help and in the future, other users may also run into the same issue as you.